In this lesson, we'll learn how to troubleshoot jobs that never start or fail in unexpected ways.

 condor_q can show you detailed information about why a job isn't

-starting.
+starting on a specific pool.
 Since OSG Connect sends jobs to many places, we also need to

 specify a pool name with the